An Image is Worth More Than 16x16 Patches: Exploring Transformers on Individual Pixels: Experiments

-Our demonstration on the image generation task is an important extension of \ours.
-Compared to the case studies on discriminative benchmarks from \cref{sec:exp_sup} and \cref{sec:exp_mae}, the task has changed; the model architecture is changed from standard ViT to a conditioned one; the input space is also changed from raw pixels to latent encodings from the VQGAN tokenizer.
-The fact that \ours works out-of-box suggests our observation generalizes well, and locality-free architecture can be used across different tasks, architectures, and operating representations.
+Our demonstration on image generation is an important extension of our finding.
+Compared to the case studies on discriminative benchmarks in \cref{sec:exp_sup} and \cref{sec:exp_mae}, the task is more challenging; the model architecture is changed to be conditional; the input space is also changed from raw pixels to latent tokens.
+The fact that locality-free modification works out-of-the-box suggests the observation can be generalized across different tasks, architectural variants, and operating representations.